IHE/ITI.sIPS/input/pagecontent/pcc.md

 Healthcare Provider Taxonomy.</p>
 </td>
 <td>
-<p>R2 Composition.author where the Reference is a PractitionerRole use
+<p>Composition.author where the Reference is a PractitionerRole use
 the PractitionerRole.speciality</p>
 </td>
 <td>